QBiz Leads AI

 Can the AI find and read your website at all?

 Two faults cause most of it.
-The first is indexing: if your pages are not in the index, a retrieval-based tool cannot quote them.
+The first fault is indexing: pages missing from the index cannot be quoted by a retrieval-based tool.
 You can check this in under a minute by searching site:yourpractice.co.uk in Bing as well as Google; if few or none of your pages come back, that is your headline problem.
-The second is rendering: some practice sites, especially heavily-designed ones and certain page builders, load their text with JavaScript that only runs once a browser opens the page.
-Several AI crawlers do not run that code, so they arrive, find a near-empty shell, and move on.
-A page that reads beautifully to a visitor can read as blank to a machine.

 Does your site say what you do in terms a machine can read?